sidliu2000/samsung-galaxy-chromebook/README.md

 I prefer running Linux directly, using Crouton, after comparing running built-in Linux apps and using Chromebrew here: https://github.com/skycocker/chromebrew

-Built-in Linux Developer Environment is containerized VM, although it is quite usable, but it is a virtual machine environment nontheless.
+Built-in Linux Developer Environment is containerized VM, although it is quite usable, but it is a virtual machine environment nonetheless.
 Performance penalty will incur.

 Chromebrew works well for the situations where you need a couple of must-have tools.

-Crouton is a chroot environment, much closer to native Chromeos.
+Crouton (https://github.com/dnschneid/crouton) is a chroot environment, much closer to native Chromeos.
 The performance difference is almost negligible.
 I also like the fact that it is somewhat isolated from the chromeos.
+In addition to xiwi which provides a X11 on chromeos, sommelier (https://github.com/jcdang/chromeos-ubuntu-sommelier) is available as well.
+Sommelier solution feels more integrated and allows running Linux apps seamlessly.

 3) <b>SSD Upgrade</b>